 The North Central Agricultural Research Station is located west of Fremont in Sandusky County in the central Lake Erie plains.
-Five acres of this land is currently being transitioned to certified organic production.
+Five acres of this land was recently transitioned to certified organic production.

 John Hirzel Sustainable Agriculture Farming Systems Research, Agriculture Incubator Foundation

-Over 25 acres of land were allocated to sustainable agriculture at this site in northwestern Ohio.
-The site has been used to establish larger field plots that can be managed using farm-scale equipment as opposed to the smaller research plots that are often necessitated at the other research stations.
+From 2001 through 2018, approximately 25 acres were allocated to sustainable agriculture, including organic, at this site at the Agriculture Incubator Foundaiton in northwestern Ohio.
+CFAES researchers used the site for research, demonstration and education on larger field plots managed using farm-scale equipment as opposed to the smaller research plots often necessitated at other research stations.